 Value Investing Strategies Coupled With Theory Of Inversion

 I believe that stocks are not just ticker symbols with numbers going up and down and looking at charts.
-Behind every stock, there is an underlying business!
+Behind every stock, there is an underlying business.

 This strategy comes together with my core theory of inversion.
-Inversion meaning that in every investing idea, we have to scrutinise on why it would fail.
+Inversion meaning that in every investing idea, we have to scrutinize on why it would fail.
 This will result in us being more conservative, and being conservative is the key to protecting and growing wealth in the long run.

 The meaning behind my blog name is to remind everyone to always rethink our investment ideas and question traditional assumptions- to be conservative in order to grow wealth over time!